Interview of Alan Melton by Suit Magazine

 A good business coach will be a great listener.
 They will be great at asking questions and going deeper with clients.
 Secondly, a good coach will be transparent about their own shortcomings and failures.
 This helps to gain trust.
 A good coach will be action-oriented; constantly exhorting clients to move forward.

 And, what kind of results do people and organizations get?

 We regularly see clients with a business in the million-dollar revenue range see annual profit improvement above six figures.
 We guarantee that they will get double their investment in coaching back, but it’s not unusual to see an ROI of 10 to 15 times.

 6. Authenticity is absolutely key towards achieving leadership.
 How do you define authenticity?

 To practice what you preach.
 To walk the talk.
 To be what you tell others you are.
 Why is authenticity important in leadership?
 Leaders will inspire followers to be like them, good or bad.
 If you are not authentic you will replicate that throughout your organization and it will likely fail.

-Explain how you are taking a more proactive approach to encouraging strong business managers, CEOs and leaders to become even stronger performers?
+Explain how you are taking a more proactive approach to encourage strong business managers, CEOs, and leaders to become even stronger performers?

 I help business owners do what they love to do and what they are passionate about doing.
 Doing what you love will lead you to success because you will not quit if you are doing what you love to do.
 Those who persist will succeed.